kruemmel-python/BrainBuilder/README.md

 # Display the first few rows of the DataFrame
 print(data.head())

-# Optional: Save the dataset as a CSV file
+# Save the dataset as a CSV file
 data.to_csv("breast_cancer.csv", index=False)
 ```